imacat/obasync/README.rst

                 uploads the source files onto the
                 OpenOffice/LibreOffice Basic storage.

+--set-passwd    Sets the password of the library after upload.
+Supply
+                nothing when prompting the new password to remove the password protection.
+This does not work with --get.

 -p, --port N    The TCP port to communicate with
                 OpenOffice/LibreOffice.
 The default is 2002.
 You can change it if port 2002 is already in use.